Vice Provost for Science and Engineering Development; Director, Courant Institute of Mathematical Sciences

 Gérard Ben Arous is the Vice Provost for Science and Engineering Development and Director of the Courant Institute of Mathematical Sciences.
-A specialist of probability theory and its applications, Ben Arous joined NYU as a Professor of Mathematics in 2002 and was appointed Vice Provost and Director of Courant in September 2011.
-A native of France, Ben Arous studied mathematics at the École Normale Supérieure and earned his Ph.D. from the University of Paris VII in 1981.
+A specialist of probability theory and its applications, Dr. Ben Arous joined NYU as a Professor of Mathematics in 2002 and was appointed Vice Provost and Director of Courant in September 2011.
+A native of France, Dr. Ben Arous studied mathematics at the École Normale Supérieure and earned his Ph.D. from the University of Paris VII in 1981.
 He has been a Professor at the University of Paris-Sud (Orsay), at École Normale Supérieure, and most recently at the Swiss Federal Institute of Technology in Lausanne, where he held the Chair of Stochastic Modeling.
-Ben Arous was head of the Department of Mathematics at Orsay and the Departments of Mathematics and Computer Science at École Normale Supérieure.
+Dr. Ben Arous was head of the Department of Mathematics at Orsay and the Departments of Mathematics and Computer Science at École Normale Supérieure.
 He also founded a mathematics research institute, the Bernoulli Center, in Lausanne and is the managing editor (with Amir Dembo, Stanford) of one of the main journals in his field, Probability Theory and Related Fields.

-Ben Arous works on probability theory (stochastic analysis, large deviations, random media, and random matrices) and its connections with other domains of mathematics (partial differential equations, dynamical systems), physics (statistical mechanics of disordered media), and industrial applications.
+Dr. Ben Arous works on probability theory (stochastic analysis, large deviations, random media, and random matrices) and its connections with other domains of mathematics (partial differential equations, dynamical systems), physics (statistical mechanics of disordered media), and industrial applications.
 He is primarily interested in the time evolution of complex systems, and the universal aspects of their long-time behavior and of their slow relaxation to equilibrium - in particular, how complexity and disorder imply aging.
 He is a Fellow of the Institute of Mathematical Statistics (August 2011) and an elected member of the International Statistics Institute.
-Ben Arous was a plenary speaker at the European Congress of Mathematics and an invited speaker at the International Congress of Mathematics; he also received a senior Lady Davis Fellowship (Israel), the Rollo Davison Prize (Imperial College, London), and the Montyon Prize (French Academy of Sciences).
+Dr. Ben Arous was a plenary speaker at the European Congress of Mathematics and an invited speaker at the International Congress of Mathematics; he also received a Senior Lady Davis Fellowship (Israel), the Rollo Davison Prize (Imperial College, London), and the Montyon Prize (French Academy of Sciences).